robertsy/assimilr/README.md

 The algorithms are tested on the modified SWEQ model of [Wursch & Craig 2014](http://www.meteo.physik.uni-muenchen.de/dokuwiki_en/lib/exe/fetch.php?media=lscraig:herz:sw_model_submitted.pdf), here implemented in fortran90 for better performance.

+## Instructions

+To install the package use install_github("robertsy/assimilr").
+The folder example provides some basic usage of the main functions, once for a one-step assimilation in a one-dimensional Gaussian random field and then for more complicated cases with the modified
+SWEQ model.